Ljyockey/hospitalert-client/README.md

 	<li>React</li>
 </ul>
 <p>Soon, users who are unable or unwilling to create an account with Facebook will be able to create an account with their email address.</p>
+<p>This is an open-source project.
+Contributions are welcome and encouraged. :) </p>